 I’m doing a happy dance because today is Trash to Treasure Tuesday!
 It’s a fun time when I get to join up with my bloggin’ gals to inspire you to see past the junk and find the treasure beneath a thrifted goodie or curbside find.
-My trashure piece, a Bentwood rocker, was found curbside while on my way home from a garage sale.
+My #trashure piece, a Bentwood rocker, was found curbside while on my way home from a garage sale.
 Check out my haul…

-On my way home from that garage sale, the cruddy Bentwood rocker was sitting curbside, so I checked with the owner and he said, “Take it”. tsk.
+With that in mind, on my way home from that garage sale, the cruddy Bentwood rocker was sitting curbside, so I checked with the owner and he said, “Take it”. tsk.
 That’s music to my furniture-lovin’ ears.

-For my newest rocker though, it was all about the paint.
+However, for my newest rocker though, it was all about the paint.
 Knowing how un-fun hand-painting those rockers were last time, I have shied away from snatching up these chairs again until now.
-I’m not trying to sound commercial, but I absolutely LOVE my HomeRight Finish Max paint sprayer!
+Either way, I’m not trying to sound commercial, but I absolutely LOVE my HomeRight Finish Max paint sprayer!
 I’ve used it in on a farmhouse dining table, a highchair, our DIY fireplace, and even the HomeRight Heavy Duty sprayer in our boys’ room makeover (you need to check out those posts, my videos show the proof is in the puddin’!).
 Seriously, those sprayers are lifesavers in my book.

-I love the damask fabric I found to cover those ugly brown cushions.
+Additionally, I love the damask fabric I found to cover those ugly brown cushions.
 Now this curbside rocker is a black beauty, don’t you think?

-Dog chew toy, no more.
+Finally, dog chew toy, no more.
 This curvy lady is now whole again and stealing the show.

-I’d love it if you’d pin and share so that others can look past the trash and see the beauty too!
+In addition, I’d love it if you’d pin and share so that others can look past the trash and see the beauty too!

-More of my trashure makeovers like this Bentwood Rocker:
+Also, more #trashure makeovers like this Bentwood Rocker:

 Now don’t head off yet!
 Just wait until you see what my Trash to Treasure friends have whipped up for you!